Skip to content

 5. Scalable data infrastructure

-The First Hurdle in LLM Prep: Consolidating Fragmented Data
+Data Unification: The First Hurdle in LLM Data-Prep

 Marketing data is spread across a wide range of systems—CRMs, CMSs, chat platforms, email services, social dashboards, and more.
 These platforms often use incompatible formats or terminologies, making it difficult to create a unified dataset ready for model training.